Cactical/CppColors/README.md

     // This will be red.
     std::cout << "Greetings, Universe!";

-All the variables are asci escape color codes.
+All the variables are ANSI escape color codes.